-Red Beds Trail is a 2.8 mile moderately trafficked loop trail located near Devils Tower, WY that features a river and is rated as moderate.
+Red Beds Trail is a 2.8 mile moderately trafficked loop trail located near Devils Tower, Wyoming that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, and birding and is accessible from April until October.

 My wife has arthritis in knees and back, but she did better than I did on inclines.
 Bring a hiking stick for balance.
 Saw a large family group of deer that let my wife walk up to them for pictures; got within about five feet.
 Nice, friendly neighborhood.
 Off season not crowded.

 very nice and well used trail for beginners. lots of great scenery. spotted deer, chipmunks, birds, and squirrels.